 I have noticed this preoccupation with homosexuality and shoddy doctrine myself.
 For instance, here’s an article about the new “Trail Life USA”, an alternative to the Boy Scouts, that is launching with tremendous fanfare.
 They want to return to traditional values, and I certainly support that.
 But in the article, one Trail Life leader said,

 As Christians from a scriptural basis, we love all folks, but the Scripture is very clear that being homosexual is a sin…

 Participating in homosexual behaviour or entertaining lustful thoughts are sinful, as is ANY sexual activity outside of marriage.
 But simply BEING a homosexual is not a sin.
 God does not punish us for temptations but for our misdeeds.
 To say that being a homosexual is a sin is so hurtful to those who are trying to get right with God.
 We’re saying that “even if you do the right things, you will still be condemned because of your temptations.”
-That’s not Christian doctrine, and it is very unfortunate that in so many Christian circles we talk this way.
+That’s not Christian doctrine, and it is very tragic and almost unforgivable, in my mind, that in so many Christian circles we talk this way.
 Language matters, and we must be careful with how we portray Christ.

 So I agree with 90% of what Jefferson Bethke and others in this line of thought write, because I have seen it, too.

 But I worry sometimes that we’re leaving out something important, and that’s sin’s effects on people.
 And so I’d like to share today my train of thought when it comes to judgment and brokenness.